PaperMC/velocitypowered.com/docs/developers/listener.md

 ## Creating listeners

-You've already seen one example of creating a listener - using the ProxyInitializeEvent.
-It's straightforward.
+Listening to events with Velocity's `@Subscribe` annotation is straightforward.
+You've already seen one such listener, using the ProxyInitializeEvent in your main class.

 ### Adding listening methods